seton-hall-university/nj-makerDay-2016-docs/GLOSSARY.md

 ## PWM

 Pulse-width modulation (PWM) is a modulation process or technique used in most communication systems for encoding the amplitude of a signal right into a pulse width or duration of another signal, usually a carrier signal, for transmission. ( https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#newwindow=1&q=PWM+definition )

+## I2C

+I2C is a multi-master bus, which means that multiple chips can be connected to the same bus and each one can act as a master by initiating a data transfer.
+I2C is used in many devices, especially video devices such as computer monitors, televisions and VCRs. ( https://www.google.com/search?q=i2c+definition&newwindow=1&espv=2&biw=1920&bih=1105&source=lnms&sa=X&ved=0ahUKEwj6zP2YxcbLAhUBQBoKHT3zAF8Q_AUIBSgA&dpr=1 )